Digital-Corps-PDX/homepage/email-volunteers/README.md

 - **body.html**: an HTML file (CSS can be embedded in the head).

-  The script derives plain text from the HTML as fallback in case that the recipient's email client does not display HTML.
+  The script derives plain text from the HTML as a fallback in case that the recipient's email client does not display HTML.